nyu-oop-sp18/class07/README.md

 Using the combinators we have designed so far, we can easily express parsers for regular languages.
-For instance, here is a parser that parses arbitrarily long sequences of digit characters, which we can describe by the regular expression `"[0-9]*"`, and then computes the represented integer value:
+For instance, here is a parser that parses arbitrarily long sequences of digit characters (as described by the regular expression `"[0-9]*"`).
+The parser then computes the `Int` value encoded in the decimal representation:

 ```scala
 def digit: Parser[Int] = ('0' to '9') reduce (_ orElse _) map (_.toString.toInt)